jo-kaur/numberGuessGame/README.md

 # Number Guess Game
-<p> This is a very basic Number Guessing Game created using HTML, CSS, and JavaScript. </p>
+<p> This is my first indivual project that I created to experiment and design a simple number guessing game.
+Even though it is a very basic game, it showed the possibility of what can be done with just HTML, CSS and JavaScript.</p>